joseph-c-mcguire/class-notes/README.md

 ## Usage

 This repository is intended for personal use and as a resource for students and educators in the field of mathematics.
 Feel free to explore the notes and materials, and use them as a reference for your own studies or teaching.

-## Contributing

-Contributions are welcome!
-If you have notes or materials that you would like to add to this repository, please submit a pull request.

-## License

-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.